 Do not forget to write useful comments where required, otherwise, the system may show an error.

 You don’t need to finish this part at once.
 If you want, you can take a rest.
 The tasks are still available when you sign in.
 Again, if you pass this part, the company will send you an e-mail saying that you can proceed with part 3.

-Note: The url/web page may not open on your smartphone, in this case do not mark these as “Did Not Load”.
+Note: The URL/web page may not open on your smartphone, in this case, do not mark these as “Did Not Load”.
 During the exam you should not expect to give a website this flag.
 If you do so, your answer will be incorrect.
-To solve this issue try to open link using incognito mode on your browser or/and give rating using other sources of information (website reputation, etc).
+To solve this issue try to open links using incognito mode on your browser or/and give rating using other sources of information (website reputation, etc).

 Internet Assessor and Yukon project exam part 3 (needs met)